Small bowel bacterial overgrowth

 Overgrowth - intestinal bacteria; Bacterial overgrowth - intestine

-- Complications of diseases or surgery that create pouches or blockages in the small bowel, such as Crohn's disease
+- Complications of diseases or surgery that create pouches or blockages in the small intestine.
+Crohn's disease

 or immunoglobulin deficiency